 Primary benefit: Music on the go.

-What makes this value proposition unique?
-Moms, dads, kids, singles… there’s music to suit everyone’s tastes, all in one app.
+What makes it unique?
+Moms, dads, kids, singles, there’s music to suit everyone’s tastes, all in one app.

 14. Intuit: “Simplify the Business of Life”